 - Flame Point (Red) Ragdoll

-Types of Ragdoll Cats
+Different Varieties of Ragdoll Cats

 There are four main types of Ragdoll cats, each unique appearance and personality.
 The first is the traditional or standard type, which is the original Ragdoll cat developed in California.